 Boost your UKCAT score!
-Fully revamped and updated for 2017, our 99%-recommended UKCAT Course is used by thousands of students and schools around the world.
+Fully revamped and updated for 2018, our 99%-recommended UKCAT Course is used by thousands of students and schools around the world.
 Eton, Harrow, the Girls' Day School Trust and many more use TMP for their UKCAT prep.
-Our 2017 in-person courses are now SOLD OUT - why not try our Online UKCAT Course?
+Book our 2018 UKCAT Course today!

 For many aspiring medical and dental students, the UK Clinical Aptitude Test (UKCAT) is one of the most daunting stages of the Medical School application process.
-This page will cover all sections of the UKCAT test, including UKCAT timing and how UKCAT scores are used by UKCAT universities.
+This page will cover all sections of the UKCAT test, including UKCAT timing and how UKCAT scores are used by UKCAT universities, providing your complete guide to UKCAT 2018!

 Unlike the exams you’re more familiar with, this is a two hour computerised exam designed to test aptitude rather than knowledge.
 The idea is that high scores indicate candidates with the best potential to successfully train as doctors.